 Our guiding area has the mighty Stikine River as its southern boundary starting on the west at Beggarly Creek and continuing eastward to the Pitman River and up the Pitman about 20 miles.
 The Eagle River forms part of the northern boundary and Tanzilla Butte is generally the northwest corner post.
 King Mountain at just under 8000 feet, is our highest peak.
 For 1:250,000 maps of the area you will need Cry Lake – 104i and Stikine River 104h.

-For a Google Maps view of our area go to the Links page and the link will take you right to Turnagain Lake.
+Click here for a Google Maps view of our area – it will take you right to Turnagain Lake.

 The main lodge at Turnagain Lake will impress you with its setting, its comfort and especially the view.
 The spacious and bright log building provides family style dining and lounging area with comfortable chairs and couches.
 And you can always get a cool one at the “Turnagaian Trough” or a strong one at “Milt’s Wolfpack Pub”, named for our late friend Milt Warren.
 We have log cabins for sleeping, with comfortable bunks and cast iron wood stoves for heat.
 There is a washhouse with shower and sauna.
 Our hot water system is propane powered.
 We also use quiet and clean propane lighting for our main source with a backup solar system and also two 110 volt generators.
 Calling the place luxurious might be a stretch, but for a location where everything has to be flown in it’s hard to beat our comfort level.